 The Ingress Controller Pods provide HTTP routing for Services running inside the Kubernetes cluster.
 When an Ingress Controller Pod receives a connection, it checks the received Host header for a matching Host rule.
 It checks in all of the Ingresses in all the namespaces of the Kubernetes cluster.
 If a matching Ingress is found, the Ingress Controller Pod proxies the HTTP connection to the backend Service.

-apiVersion: extensions/v1beta1 kind: Ingress metadata: name: production-ingress namespace: live annotations: kubernetes.io/ingress.class: "ambassador" spec: tls: - hosts: - live.productionaks.ep.mycompany.com rules: - host: live.productionaks.ep.mycompany.com http: paths: - path: /cortex backend: serviceName: ep-cortex-service servicePort: 8080
+apiVersion: extensions/v1beta1 kind: Ingress metadata: name: production-ingress namespace: live annotations: kubernetes.io/ingress.class: "ambassador" spec: tls: - hosts: - live.production.ep.mycompany.com rules: - host: live.production.ep.mycompany.com http: paths: - path: /cortex backend: serviceName: ep-cortex-service servicePort: 8080

 In the preceding YAML, there is an example Ingress for Cortex.
-If you had a connection on
+For example, if you had a connection on

-https://live.productionaks.ep.mycompany.com/cortex, the Ingress Controller would do the following:
+https://live.production.ep.mycompany.com/cortex, the Ingress Controller would perform the following steps:

 - Find the Hosts header of the request and check for a matching

 spec.tls.hostsvalue.
-If one is found, it would terminate the TLS connection and proxy an unencrypted connection to a backend.
-In this example there is a match on
+If there is a matching value, it terminates the TLS connection and proxy an unencrypted connection to a backend.
+In the example, there is a match on

 - Compare the Hosts header against the

 spec.rules.hostfield.
 If no match is found, the request is proxied to the default backend.
-In this example there is a match on
+In the example, there is a match on

 - Check the request path against the